smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

         actual job intercepted for Tracking, to qualify whether the job is accepted for Tracking or simply bypassed and allowed to execute.
     c.
-Specify \"AdHoc\" for the Schedule name.
+Specify "AdHoc" for the Schedule name.
     d.
-Set the Track Type to \"Q\".
+Set the Track Type to "Q".
 7. In OpCon/xps Enterprise Manager, add a new job master record to the AdHoc schedule, specifying the job type of IBM i.
     a.
 Be sure that the selected machine name matches the LSAM environment where the Tracked job was registered.
-8. Select \"Batch job\" in the job sub-type pull-down list.
+8. Select "Batch job" in the job sub-type pull-down list.
 9. Enter the exact name of the job that was registered in the LSAM Job tracking parameters Add screen.
 10. Leave job parameters set to the default value of asterisk (\*) in